 The company is now planning a Phase 2b clinical trial to confirm the effects of the drug in the long term.
 “We will follow about 200 patients for 6 to 9 months to find the maximum level of reservoir reduction and how long it takes to achieve it,” says Ehrlich.
 “That will take us into the first half of 2020, when we could start preparing for Phase 3.”

 Another approach that is becoming popular in the fight against HIV also goes after the hidden HIV reservoir.
 The “shock and kill” or “kick and kill” approach uses latency-reversing agents (LRAs) that activate or “kick” the latent HIV reservoir, making it possible for standard antiretroviral therapy to “kill” these viruses.

-In Oslo, Norway, Bionor is testing a similar strategy using a double vaccine.
+Gilead, one of the leaders in HIV medication, has also started clinical trials with a similar approach in partnership with the Spanish biotech AELIX Therapeutics.
+In Norway, Bionor is testing a similar strategy using a double vaccine.
 One stimulates the production of antibodies that block the replication of HIV, while the other attacks the reservoir.

-But so far, this approach has not proven its potential.
+So far, however, this approach has not proven its potential in human studies.
 Last year, one of the most advanced trials testing this shock and kill approach — a Phase 1b/2a run by Berlin-based Mologen — reported that although the drug could help manage HIV infections, it was not successful at reducing the HIV reservoir.
 And a recent study has shown that currently available LRAs only activate less than 5% of the HIV reservoir.

 What makes HIV so dangerous is that it attacks the immune system, leaving people unprotected against infections.
 But what if we could supercharge immune cells to fight back?
 That’s the reasoning behind immunotherapies.